slashd-analytics/run/README.md

 - The Web Worker can't access the DOM
 - The Web Worker can't access the domain context of the host application
+- The Web Worker runs in a separated thread, it doesn't block the UI
 - The Web Worker shouldn't be able to make network operations (still in investigation)

 The main use-case is within low-code application where users can run snippets of code (not necessarily created by the same user) for a variety of tasks.